Gravitational wave polarizations in nonminimally coupled gravity: Perturbation dynamics in nonminimally coupling model

 \subsubsection{Generation of gravitational waves in NMC theory}

 The production of GWs in GR can be analysed by solving the unmodified version of wave Eq. (\ref{TensorWaveEq}) using the Green's function of the $\Box$ operator.
+For the remainder of this section, we shall simplify the equations by writing $\delta T_{ij}$ as $T_{ij}$ and consider perturbations varying faster than the background, allowing us to approximate $t\approx\eta$ and $a(t)\approx 1$.
 By applying the GR conservation equation $\partial_\mu T^{\mu\nu}=0$, one can relate the time derivative of the temporal components of the stress-energy tensor to the spatial derivatives of its spatial components.
 This leads to the well known quadrupole formula

 which describes the waves generated by a source at a distance $r$ away and at retarded time $t_r=t-r$.
 This formula indicates that in GR we do not expect monopoles and dipoles to produce gravitational radiation \cite{WaldGR}.
 However, in the NMC theory, there are two significant changes.
 These are the modified dynamical value of the gravitational constant $\tilde{G}$ and the non-conservation of the stress-energy tensor given in Eq. (\ref{NonConservationEq}).
 This means that there are additional steps we must take to derive the form of the waves $h^{ij}$ from the matter content that originates them.
 We start by applying the Green's function \cite{WaldGR}